30th June 2017. By Edward Stratmann.

 Nuno clearly wasn't won over by the gifted 20-year-old like Lopetegui was, as the fiery manager only granted him six Liga Nos starts, in a term where he played just 909 minutes in all competitions.
 Indeed, a stark contrast to the previous campaign, where he amassed a whopping 2243 minutes of action.

-The U21 Euros offered an ideal distraction
+The U21 Euros offered an ideal distraction from his frustrations at club level,

 Monthly Archives: June 2017